eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/quickstart.md

   system_prompt: |
     Repeat the user prompt, then translate the user prompt into Spanish.
 ```
-Return to the WebUI or CLI and say hello again.
+You do not need to restart.
+Simply return to the WebUI or CLI and say hello again.
 Try different prompts and have fun!

 ## Next Steps
 You can adapt this simple agent to do a lot of things!
 Try these things next.